+~CAPTION~ A Brief summary of the research projects undertaken by the SCI Institute in the field of biomedical computing.
+ETC

 We have used machine learning to detect changes in the cardiac signal that indicate the first signs of a heart attack.
 Our approach isolates the electrical signals from the heart and examines changes before, during, and after simulated heart attacks.
 The computer then reads these signals and categorizes the data.
 The two categories the computer isolates are “having a heart attack” and “not having a heart attack.”
 Compared to traditional human metrics the computer performs 10% faster in determining when you are having a heart attack.
-The computer is also more accuratecorrectly detected the early signs of a heart attack 32% more often.
+The computer is also more accurate and correctly detected the early signs of a heart attack 32% more often.
+Each episode detected by the machine learning algorithm on top of those seen using the traditional measures is a potentially averted misdiagnosis.
+Our algorithm is capable of focusing on different regions of the ECG depending on how said region changes due to the underlying stress.

+These episodes (32%) captured by our algorithm, and not the traditional method, would have been considered ‘silent’ and may have led to misdiagnosis

+Our algorithm uses the entire signal (rather than just a single time point) and chooses the most responsive region of the signal to make the diagnosis

+The Future of Heart Attack Detection

+WHY HASN’T THIS CHANGED FOR A CENTURY?

+Accessing a beating heart was seen as impossible by the majority of the field for 50 years

+Computational power has severely limited the analytics possible within a decision making time frame (when you couldn’t filter signals live, ST segment changes were all you could see :P)

+Now computational power allows you to perform machine learning essentially live.

 Using machine learning to help physicians detect heart attacks is a huge advancement in the field of cardiology.
+This advancement provides physicians and healthcare workers another tool to better detect and treat you during one of life’s most dire circumstances.
+Incorporation of this tool will protect all Americans at risk of heart attacks from genetic predispositions or environmental factors.
 This work, in conjunction with others, could hold the key to understanding and detecting heart attacks, making death from heart attacks a thing of the past.
+Next time you visit your physician for chest pain check who their partner is, it may just be a computer.